 3. Supercharged engines (as in Mercedes Kompressor C180) to increase the low rpm power and enable them to cross more easily into the upper rpm range where the supercharger will take over, especially if it is automatic and normally limited by the gearbox to operate in the lower rpm range.

 4. Diesel engines.
 When a Surbo is fitted in a diesel engine, the diesel engine becomes more powerful even from idle, showing improved engine compression (as diesel engines are compression-ignition).
-The revs go higher, and visible black smoke is practically eliminated, indicating that less diesel is required to move an engine that has better fuel efficiency due to better compression from the Surbo.
+The revs go higher, and visible black smoke is reduced, indicating that less diesel is required to move an engine due to better air compression from the Surbo.

 Watch the video above showing how an engine revs with Surbo.
 Or watch it with the How it works page.